404pilot/.dotfiles/README.md

 #### more
 ```
 # switch "shell jdk" to run maven
+jenv enable-plugin maven
 jenv shell openjdk64-1.7.0.79
 jenv shell 1.8

+# double-check to see which java version maven is using
+mvn -version

 # list all JAVA_HOMEs
 ls -alF ~/.jenv/versions